joshwyatt/keyboard_shortcuts/README.md

 `alt + command + arrow keys` : move right or left tabs

 ## Vimium
+A Chrome plugin using keyboard shortcuts for navigation and control in the spirit of Vim.

 [Install it first](https://vimium.github.io/)

 `?` : show commands